-Jonathan Toubin's Soul Clap and Dance Off returns to the Palomino Smokehouse with guest selector Helen Young and a stacked house of special guests, bands and celebrity judges including Liquor Mountain, Pancake, Thomas Thomas, The Speed Metal Enforcer, Kerry Clark, Virginia Dentata and more...
+Jonathan Toubin's Soul Clap and Dance Off returns to the Palomino Smokehouse with guest selector Helen Young and a stacked house of special guests, bands and celebrity judges including Paradise, Liquor, Mountain, Pancake, Thomas Thomas, The Speed Metal Enforcer, Kerry Clark, Virginia Dentata, Maud Salvi (former Champion) and more...

 Where: Palomino Smokehouse and Social Club